osuritz/techinterview/algorithms/graph-bfs.md

-# Algorithms — Tree Traversal: Breadth-First Search
+# Algorithms > Graph Traversal: Breadth-First Search
-Unlike [Depth-First Search](./tree-dfs.md) which uses a stack for traversal, the Breadth-First-Search algorithm uses a *queue* to store intermediate results as it traverses the graph.
+Unlike [Depth-First Search](./graph-dfs.md) which uses a stack for traversal, the Breadth-First-Search algorithm uses a *queue* to store intermediate results as it traverses the graph.
 It has the **extremely useful property that**, if all of the edges in a graph are either unweighted or all the same weight, then the first time a node is visited **is the shortest path from the source node to that node**.